gabokappa/CV/README.md

 **Hiscox** (March '15 to April '19)
 *UK Social Media Manager*
-- Led a revenue generated project using social media advertising.
+- Led a revenue generating project using social media advertising.
 This involved taking an agile approach to working with both external creative agencies and internal data managers to A/B test creatives and targeting in order to maximise return.

 **British Dental Association (BDA)** (August '12 to March '15)
 *Communities and Social Media Executive*